pcrockett/mollysocket-fly/README.md

 **Install a UnifiedPush distributor on your Android phone:**

-[ntfy](https://f-droid.org/en/packages/io.heckel.ntfy/) is an excellent choice.
-You don't need to configure anything at all, except perhaps disabling battery optimization for the app (in my experience, the ntfy app adds almost zero extra battery drain with optimization disabled).
+[ntfy](https://f-droid.org/en/packages/io.heckel.ntfy/) is an excellent choice for a UnifiedPush distributor, and it requires no configuration whatsoever.
+It just needs to be installed and running.

+After you install a distributor, disable battery optimization for that app in Android settings.
+Don't worry; In my experience, ntfy has next to zero impact on battery life.

 **Install and configure Molly on your Android phone:**

 Install the [UnifiedPush flavor of Molly](https://github.com/mollyim/mollyim-android-unifiedpush) on your phone and [migrate your Signal account](https://github.com/mollyim/mollyim-android/wiki/Migrating-From-Signal) (if necessary).

+Also disable battery optimizations for the Molly app. _I'm not 100% sure **why** this is necessary, however the upstream MollySocket project recommends it, and it seems to be important in my own testing._ And once again don't worry; Molly won't eat your battery like the Signal app.

 Once Molly is all set up and running, go into notification settings in Molly and scroll down to the bottom.